-As a society, we love our power.
+As a society, we love our electricity.
 It’s difficult to do anything today without using some sort of electricity.
 If you’re planning to boondock in your RV, you’ll have to bring the power with you or create more of it while you’re there.

 So, how long can you boondock before losing power?
 The answer is up to you.
-However, if you employ a few smart tricks, and invest in the right gear, you can make it a lot longer than you think.
+However, if you employ a few smart tricks and invest in the right gear, you can make it a lot longer than you think.

 Try Doing Things the Old-Fashioned Way